 Types & Varieties of Water Plants

-There are hundreds of types and varieties of water plants available at your Russell Watergardens & Koi store.
-Each State has its own regulations for aquatic plants - so each store's inventory may vary.
+There are many of types and varieties of water plants available at your Russell Watergardens & Koi store.

-Visit your local Russell Watergardens & Koi store for aquatic plants that are approved for sale in your state.
+Visit your local Russell Watergardens & Koi store for aquatic plants that make your ponds as beautiful as they can be.

 Within each of the categories listed above, their are "Hardy" and "Tropical" varieties.
 Hardy are perennial, and Tropical are considered as annuals.